 Our beliefs are demonstrated through practices of joyful worship and faithful service in the daily life of congregation members.
 As Lutherans, we believe in the Triune God – Father, Son and Holy Spirit.
 God created and loves all of creation — the earth and the seas and all of the world’s inhabitants.
 We believe that God’s Son, Jesus Christ, transforms lives through his death on the cross and his new life, and we trust that God’s Spirit is active in the world.
 As a young man, Martin Luther came to realize that a merciful God justifies us by faith to make us free.
 Our sins are forgiven and we are made righteous through his boundless mercy and grace.
 He wrote that faith is God’s work in us, that it changes us and makes us to be born anew of God.
 It is a living, busy, active, mighty thing.
 Justification is an unmerited gift from God granted to all who exercise faith.
 Even faith itself is seen as a gift of God, created in the hearts of Christians by the work of the Holy Spirit through the Word and Baptism.
 The Evangelical Lutheran Church of America (ELCA), of which Trinity is a […]

-On Wednesday, November 21st at 7:30 p.m. we will continue our Jazz adventure at Trinity Lutheran Church with a special Thanksgiving celebration.
+On Thursday, February 28th at 7pm we will continue our Jazz adventure at Trinity Lutheran Church.
 This will be in the form of a Traditional Evening Prayer service which makes use of chant, scripture, prayers, silence, and hymns to bring the presence of Christ into our midst as day gives way to evening.
 The only difference is that this setting of the vesper service uses the warm sound of American Jazz music.
 A highlight of the service is a brief teaching moment which expands on the theme of the day, blending the sacred and the secular.
-Come at 7pm to enjoy dessert and refreshments before the service.
+Enjoy dessert and refreshments following the service.
 Invite some friends to join you for this blended service to wind down your day.
 Free and open to the public.
 Click for Directions

 There are two different bible studies meeting every week to choose from.
 All are welcome!
 Monday evenings at 7pm in Memorial Hall, there will be a bible study focusing on the Gospel of John.
 Tuesday Mornings at 10am in Memorial Hall, a second bible study will be looking at the Book of Exodus.
 Monday Evening, The Gospel of John John is the last Gospel written and probably comes to us from the last decade of the first century.
 The writer is a theologian and who takes things that appear in the other three Gospels and bends them to his own devices.
 For example, the synoptic Gospels—Mark, Luke, and Matthew—place the setting of the Last Supper within the framework of the Passover Meal.
 John says it happened at dinner the night before Passover.
 Who is right?
 There’s an obvious contradiction.
 So much for Biblical inherency.
 Come find out why John does this!
 Tuesday Morning, The Book of Exodus The Tuesday morning Bible study will focus next on the book of Exodus, beginning 10 a.m. on August 21.
 In this “historical” book, God uses slavery in Egypt to gather a people and bring them out of bondage into a new life in […]